triton-inference-server/server/docs/models_and_schedulers.rst

 RNNs and similar models which do have internal memory can be stateless as long as the state they maintain does not span inference requests.
-For example, an RNN that iterates over all elements in a batch is considered stateless by the inference server if the internal state is not carried between inference requests.
-The :ref:`default scheduler <section-default-scheduler>` can be used for these stateless models.
+For example, an RNN that iterates over all elements in a batch is considered stateless by Triton if the internal state is not carried between inference requests.
+The :ref:`default scheduler
+<section-default-scheduler>` can be used for these stateless
+models.
 The :ref:`dynamic batcher <section-dynamic-batcher>` cannot be used since the model is typically not expecting the batch to represent multiple inference requests.